-We have a clear purpose – to make sustainable living commonplace – and a vision to grow our business whilst decoupling our environmental footprint from our growth and increasing our positive social impact.
-These are set out in our ‘Compass’, our business strategy document.
+We have a clear purpose – to make sustainable living commonplace – and a vision to grow our business while decoupling our environmental footprint from our growth and increasing our positive social impact.

 What do we mean by sustainable living?

 We want to help create a world where everyone can live well within the natural limits of the planet.
 We’re putting sustainable living at the heart of everything we do including through our brands and products, our standards of behaviour within and beyond Unilever, and our partnerships which are driving transformational change across our value chain.

 However volatile and uncertain the world becomes, Unilever’s purpose and vision will remain because we believe that managing for the long term is the best way for us to grow.
 Find out more about how we create value (English) (PDF | 433KB).

 Our blueprint for sustainable growth

 The Unilever Sustainable Living Plan (USLP) provides the detailed blueprint for how we will achieve sustainable growth, while delivering our purpose and vision.
 It covers all aspects of our business, incorporates all our brands and Divisions, and covers every country we work in.
 It aims to create change across our value chain – from our operations, to our sourcing and the way consumers use our products.
 And it is designed to drive profitable growth and fuel innovation, in the right way, so that all our stakeholders benefit.